Nothing beats an Agile Team.

 Agile Teams drive value through the entire continuous delivery pipeline.
 They collaborate with product management around continuous exploration, they continuously integrate, and they continuously deploy their work to staging and production environments.

-Agile Teams try to help drive hypotheses by deploying early and frequently to production.
+Agile Teams help validate feature hypotheses by deploying early and frequently to production.
 They design their systems in ways that enable decoupling the solution from the release and enable the ability to release on demand.

 All SAFe teams engage in relentless improvement (see pillar 4 in the Lean-Agile Mindset article).
-In addition to iteration retrospectives and ad hoc process enhancements, teams participate in the larger Inspect and Adapt (I&A) meetings, where they identify and prioritize improvement Stories that are incorporated into the following PI planning sessions.
+In addition to iteration retrospectives and ad hoc process improvements, teams also participate in ART Inspect and Adapt (I&A) meetings, where they identify and prioritize improvement backlog items that are incorporated into the following PI planning sessions.
 This closes the loop, as the teams and the ART progress forward one iteration and PI at a time.
-And, of course, learning is not relegated exclusively to retrospectives.
-Learning happens continuously in the context of Communities of Practice (CoPs), formed to help individuals and teams advance their functional and cross-functional skills.
+And, of course, learning is not limited to retrospectives.
+Learning happens continuously and is also facilitated by Communities of Practice (CoPs), formed to help individuals and teams advance their functional and cross-functional skills.